-As per State Board of Education regulations, all certified employees of Flippin School District shall complete 60 required, approved professional development hours each year, six (6) of which must be educational technology.
-Also, within the 60 hours of required professional development, teachers will complete two (2) hours of parent involvement training and administrators will complete three (3) hours of parent involvement training.
+All certified employees of Flippin School District shall complete 60 required, approved professional development hours each year.
 Employees who miss any part of scheduled professional development activities for any reason (such as sickness) must make up that time in other approved professional development activities so that the 60 required hours are earned by each certified employee of the district during the school's professional development calendar year.